shhivaakoppula/FINN-Churn-Analytics-and-Retention-Insights/README.md

 # FINN Churn Analytics and Retention Insights

-Welcome to FINN Churn Analytics—your end-to-end solution for understanding, predicting, and reducing customer churn in subscription-based vehicle services.
+Welcome to FINN Churn Analytics your end-to-end solution for understanding, predicting, and reducing customer churn in subscription-based vehicle services.
 Built with industry-standard tools and best practices, this toolkit lets you generate realistic customer data, develop a reliable churn model, and visualize actionable insights in a clean, interactive dashboard.

 ## Key Capabilities